-We’ve talked a fair amount on this blog about social tools, the role of PR and marketing in lead generation and the changing landscape of analytics.
+We talk a fair amount on this blog about social tools, the role of PR and marketing in lead generation and the changing landscape of analytics.
 One thing that can get lost in the rush to the latest tool or trend conversation is a fundamental tenant: the value of truly knowing your audience.
 By that I don’t mean knowing how many Twitter followers you have or how many initial clicks you had to your latest new website; I mean knowing who they are in detail, what their preferences are and what will continue to engage them short and long term.

-For example, many clients and prospects initially ask about audience growth, e.g. social channel growth in a vacuum as a success metric.
+Many clients and prospects initially ask about audience growth, e.g. social channel growth in a vacuum as a success metric.
 Sure, growing audience is a great goal – as long as that audience is the right one for you.
 Knowing who that audience is means engaging on a variety of tactical and strategic journeys.

 - First, ask yourself: Do we attract the influencers that matter to us?
 Check out SocMetrics and Klout scores, build a list through FollowerWonk in Moz and directly engage via Twitter.
 This is a great first step to defining the audience, but that’s exactly what it is: a first step.